 APPLIED SKILLS: the student will acquire the ability to deal with the diagnostic and therapeutic pathways of renal diseases and hydro-electrolyte and acid-base disorders learning to distinguish between alternative hypotheses and differential diagnoses.
 In this context, the student will acquire the ability to rationally and accurately choose which diagnostic tools to use so as to reach a diagnosis and establish the most appropriate therapy.

 AUTONOMY OF JUDGEMENT: The student will learn to acquire and integrate anamnestic and instrumental data in order to make a diagnostic evaluation in the field of internal and renal disease.

 COMMUNICATION SKILLS: The student will learn to present relevant data from a given clinical case and appropriately report the development and outcome of diagnostic procedures and therapeutic interventions.

 LEARNING SKILLS: The student will learn to acquire new information and how to implement their own cultural background through consultation and critical interpretation of recent scientific literature.

-PREREQUISITES: have acquired adequate knowledge of the pathophysiology of the main internal diseases, have mastery in carrying out the medical history and physical examination of the individual systems; have acquired good basic knowledge of the pathophysiology of the urinary apparatus and the renal excretory system, the hydro-electrolyte and acid-base control system, the immune system, and the pathological anatomy of the kidney and of the urinary tract.
+Good basic knowledge of the anatomy and pathophysiology of the urinary apparatus and the renal excretory system, the hydro-electrolyte and acid-base control system, the immune system, and the pathological anatomy of the kidney and of the urinary tract.